pravega/pravega/documentation/src/docs/security/generating-tls-artifacts.md

     http://www.apache.org/licenses/LICENSE-2.0
 -->
-# Creating TLS Certificates and Keys
+# Creating TLS Certificates, Keys and Other TLS Artifacts

-This document describes how to create TLS certificates and keys for the server components.
+This document describes how to create TLS certificates, keys and other artifacts for the server components.

    * [Overview](#overview)
    * [Setting up a Certificate Authority (CA)](#setting-up-a-certificate-authority-ca)